 High customer satisfactionfrom over 3,000 reviews "

-The females grow bigger than the males with almost 6 cm.
-In addition, they also develop an anal fin that is more reminiscent of a sail , which makes it easy to distinguish them.
-In the aquarium, they reproduce quickly without further intervention, so that you can soon enjoy the first offspring.
-Also the young animals feed independently, with freshly hatched Artemia nauplii or also dust food, as for example our YoungFeed they can be raised very well.
-Similar to group females, the female coral platy can also store the sperm for a while after mating and fertilize herself several times.
+You can distinguish the sexes by their anal fin, which looks more like a sail in the females, which also grow to almost 6 cm.
+In the aquarium, they reproduce quickly without further intervention, so you can soon enjoy the first offspring.
+Also the young animals feed independently, with freshly hatched Artemia nauplii or also dust food, like for example our YoungFeed they can be raised very well.
+Similar to guppies, the female can store the sperm for a while after mating and fertilize herself several times.
 For this reason it can happen that even in a pure female group young fish appear from time to time.
 Platies can easily release up to 100 young per litter.

-The pretty coral platy should be kept in a group, because it is a very sociable and social fish, which otherwise quickly cares.
-At least 10 animals should already comprise the swarm.
-The aquarium for coral platies should have an edge length of at least 60 cm, gladly also more.
-A dense planting serves the animals as a retreat, also young fish like to hide here from voracious mouths.
+Because Platies are very sociable, you should keep them in a group, otherwise they will take care of themselves quite fast, you can allow them 10 buddies.
+The aquarium for your darlings should have an edge length of at least 60 cm, gladly also more.
+A dense planting serves as a retreat for the animals, also young fish like to hide here from voracious mouths.
 The water should be medium hard to hard and have a temperature between 18 and 28 °C.

-In a community aquarium with other peaceful fishes the coral platy is in good hands.
-Corydoras are also suitable for this purpose, Tetras, Danios, Loricariid catfish but also larger shrimps like the Amano shrimp or Fan shrimp.
-With well reproducing dwarf shrimp species like the Neocaridina the Platy also gets along well, even if it occasionally eats a careless juvenile - for this reason a good planting is advantageous.
+In a community aquarium with other peaceful fishes the Platy is in good hands.
+Corydoras are also suitable, Tetras, Danios, Loricariid catfish but also bigger shrimps like the Amano shrimp or Fan shrimp.
+With well reproducing dwarf shrimp species like Neocaridina the Platy also gets along well, even if it occasionally feeds a careless young animal - for this reason a good planting is advantageous.

-The omnivorous coral platy can be fed in the aquarium super with usual granulated food, dry food and flake food for omnivorous ornamental fish.
-Different kinds of live and frozen food like Tubifex, various Mosquito larvaebut also Daphnia, grindalworms or Artemia round off its menu.
+The omnivore can be fed in the aquarium super with usual granulated food, dry food and flake food for omnivorous ornamental fish.
+Different kinds of live and frozen food like Tubifex, various Mosquito larvaebut also Daphniagrindalworms or Artemia round off its menu.
 Since platies also tug at algae, you can spoil them now and then with soaked zucchini chips, pumpkin chips and algae leaves.

-Our food recommendation: The fragrant NatureHolic Guppyfeed was tailor-made for the needs of guppies and other viviparous fish in the aquarium.
+Our food recommendation: The fragrant NatureHolic Guppyfeed has been tailored to the needs of guppies and other viviparous fish in the aquarium.
 In addition to high-quality animal ingredients, it also contains vegetable components that benefit guppies & co.
 The soft granules protect the sensitive mouth of the viviparous from injuries caused by hard food grains and provide the fish with a natural feeding experience.

-Our plant recommendation: For planting, use NatureHolic InVitros.
+Our plant recommendation: Use for planting NatureHolic InVitros.
 These are free of snails, planarians and other unwanted co-inhabitants.
 Also free of algae spores, bacteria and fungi.

-Expert Tip: We recommend for fish keeping the NatureHolic 3 Phase Liquid.
+Expert Tip: When keeping invertebrates we recommend the NatureHolic 3 Phase Liquid.
 The care set offers the best all-round protection for your animals.
 It ensures optimal conditions for successful breeding and keeping.